Barrel processor: History

 One of the earliest examples of a barrel processor was the I/O processing system in the CDC 6000 series supercomputers.
-These executed one instruction (or a portion of an instruction) from each of 10 different virtual processors (called peripheral processors) before returning to the first processor.
+These executed one instruction (or a portion of an instruction) from each of 10 different virtual processors (called peripheral processors or PPs) before returning to the first processor.
 From CDC 6000 series we read that "The peripheral processors are collectively implemented as a barrel processor.
 Each executes routines independently of the others.
 They are a loose predecessor of bus mastering or direct memory access."

 One motivation for barrel processors was to reduce hardware costs.
 In the case of the CDC 6x00 PPUs, the digital logic of the processor was much faster than the core memory, so rather than having ten separate processors, there are ten separate core memory units for the PPUs, but they all share the single set of processor logic.

 Another example is the Honeywell 800, which had 8 groups of registers, allowing up to 8 concurrent programs.
 After each instruction, the processor would (in most cases) switch to the next active program in sequence.

 Barrel processors have also been used as large-scale central processors.
 The Tera MTA (1988) was a large-scale barrel processor design with 128 threads per core.
 The MTA architecture has seen continued development in successive products, such as the Cray Urika-GD, originally introduced in 2012 (as the YarcData uRiKA) and targeted at data-mining applications.

 Barrel processors are also found in embedded systems, where they are particularly useful for their deterministic real-time thread performance.

+An early example is the “Dual CPU” version of the four-bit COP400 that was introduced by National Semiconductor in 1981.
+This single-chip microcontroller contains two ostensibly independent CPUs that share instructions, memory, and most IO devices.
+In reality, the dual CPUs are a single two-thread barrel processor.
+It works by duplicating certain sections of the processor—those that store the architectural state—but not duplicating the main execution resources such as ALU, buses, and memory.
+Separate architectural states are established with duplicated A (accumulators), B (pointer registers), C (carry flags), N (stack pointers), and PC (program counters).

-An example is the XMOS XCore XS1 (2007), a four-stage barrel processor with eight threads per core.
+Another example is the XMOS XCore XS1 (2007), a four-stage barrel processor with eight threads per core.
 (Newer processors from XMOS also have the same type of architecture.)
 The XS1 is found in Ethernet, USB, audio, and control devices, and other applications where I/O performance is critical.
 When the XS1 is programmed in the 'XC' language, software controlled direct memory access may be implemented.

 Barrel processors have also been used in specialized devices such as the eight-thread Ubicom IP3023 network I/O processor (2004).